syncfusion-content/winui-docs/winui/Cartesian-Charts/Title.md

 ## Title customization

-The cartesian chart provides support to add any `UIElement` as a title.
+Chart provides support to add any `UIElement` as a title.
 The following code example defines `TextBlock` as chart header.

 {% tabs %}